-The network of streets within the Mixed-Use Districts, Residential Districts and Employment Center Districts will link districts to one another throughout the Plan Area, as shown in Table 2.1 Network of Streets below.
+The network of streets within the Mixed-Use Districts, Residential Districts and Employment Districts will link districts to one another throughout the Plan Area.
+Table 2.1 below shows the variety of street classifications that will be present in each of the Districts located throughout the Southeast Development Area.